pnp/proxy-samples/samples/openai-throttling/README.md

-# Microsoft Graph mocks from Microsoft Graph API docs
+# Simulate throttling of the OpenAI API

 ## Summary